 Management of the Group

-BIT stands for the profitability of a unit.
+EBIT provides information on the profitability of a unit.
 It contains all elements of the income statement relating to operating performance.
 This also includes items of financial income/expense that can be characterized as operational, including income and expense from investments where there is a long-term intention to hold the assets.
 Adjusted EBIT is EBIT adjusted for special items, i.e. excluding disposal losses/gains, restructuring expenses, impairment charges/impairment reversals and other non-operating expenses and income.
 It is more suitable than EBIT for comparing operating performance over several periods.

-Source: Annual Report 2014/2015, p.
-40
+Source: Annual Report 2015/2016, p.
+37-39